 My Patients

 Patients List >

 Invite Instructions >

-Invite Patient -
+Invite Patient ~

-First choose the assessment type and then choose to send via email, tex send the default invite to the patient. xt message or both.
-Next, fill in the e appropriate field s and click se nd.
-The system will Learn More
+First choose the assessment type and then choose to send via email, te send the default invite to the patient. ext message or both.
+Next, fill in th e appropriate fields a nd click send.
+T ne system will Learn More

 Invite Patient:

 patientx@gmail.com

 5557778899

 Send Invite Cancel

 Add Patient >

-- Clinicom's assessments can be sent to the patient quickly and easily either by email, text, or both.
-The patient can then complete the assessment on any digital device at their own pace.
-The patient can also be invited to complete a Clinicom while in the provider's office by clicking "Add a patient".
-The patient does not see or receive the completed assessment until the Clinician has reviewed the information and shares it with the patient. - Clinicom screens for 80+ possible psychiatric conditions based on the DIAGNOSTICS AND STATISTICS MANUAL OF MENTAL CONDITIONS (DSM-5).
-Clincom's logic is built with hundreds of Proprietary adaptive algorithms', based on clinical guidelines suggested by the American Psychiatric Association, (APA) and the American Academy of Child and Adolescent Psychiatry (AACAP) as well as research data results published in major clinical journals. - Reviewing Associated Complaints.
-One of the most important features of Clinicom is the compulsory "Yes" or "No" answers that the user faces If the patient does or does not present with history of having OTHER symptoms or behaviors.
-In other words, the user has to answer "Yes" or "No" when facing the list of the associated complaints, which is the same as the list of chief complaints MINUS the chief complaint chosen before.
+- Clinicom's assessments can be sent to the patient quickly and easily either by email, text or both.
+The patient can than complete the assessment on any digital device at their own pace.
+The patient can also be invited to complete a Clinicom while in the providers office.
+The patient does not see the completed assessment until the Clinician has reviewed the information and shares it with the patient. - CLINICOM screens for 55+ possible psychiatric conditions based on the DIAGNOSTICS AND STATISTICS MANUAL OF MENTAL CONDITIONS (DSM-5), which is the foundational source of clinical criteria for suggesting a diagnosis for a clinician to review.
+The DSM5 is a manual widely accepted by the medical community as the gold standard for diagnosing psychiatric conditions.
+In addition, CLINICOM's logic is built with 94 Proprietary adaptive algorithms', based on clinical guidelines suggested by the American Psychiatric Association, (APA) and the American Academy of Child and Adolescent Psychiatry (AACAP) as well as research data results published in major clinical journals. - Reviewing Associated Complaints.
+One of the most important features of CLINICOM is the compulsory "Yes" or "No" answers that the user faces If the patient does or does not present with history of having OTHER symptoms or behaviors.
+In other words, the user HAS to answer "Yes" or "No" when facing the list of the associated complaints, which is the same as the list of chief complaints MINUS the chief complaint chosen before.
 This method allows for the user to negate or endorse a number of symptoms to complete the screening that ultimately drives the logic. - Over-rating or under-rating are important factors that will determine the validity of the diagnoses suggested for review and the severity of the condition.
 Patients who have poor insight, are malingering, have secondary gains, are seeking disability, have legal issues or have cognitive limitations (i.e., low IQ or memory problems) may have reports that are not consistent with your clinical impression.
-Watch for symptom severity numbers that are unusually high especially severity of 10/10 for many symptoms sets.
-Clinicom does not estimate "fake good" or "fake bad" users.
+Watch for symptom severity numbers that are unusually high -especially severity of 10/10 for many symptoms sets.
+CLINICOM does not estimate "fake good" or "fake bad" users.
 If you notice that there are an excessive number of suggested diagnoses in the report, it is important to consider limitations on the part of the user as a factor.
 In these particular cases it is recommended that the clinician very closely validate the report during the clinical interview.
-At the top of each Clinicom report there is a time to completion section and a rating on how this time to completion compares to other patients faced with similar question sets.
-This indicator helps clinicians validate the quality of the assessment.